 An attempt at finding a generalizable diagnostic gene expression signature for ARDS using publicly available human whole blood gene expression arrays from adults with sepsis, trauma and burns and children with acute hypoxemic respiratory failure triggered by sepsis failed to find an ARDS-specific signature after adjusting for clinical severity.(7) Since this publication, a pediatric-specific ARDS transcriptomics dataset from whole blood collected within 24 hours of PARDS onset was used to identify three ARDS sub-phenotypes with divergent clinical characteristics and outcomes using k-means clustering.(9) A limitation of the transcriptomic PARDS phenotyping study was the lack of a non-ARDS mechanically ventilated cohort as a control group.(9) Using the definition of a P/F < 200 for moderate/severe acute hypoxemic respiratory failure from GSE66099 and ARDS from GSE147902, we reexamined whether a systemic transcriptomic signature of moderate/severe PARDS emerged using the GSE147902 data set that was specific for children with ARDS.(7, 9) We were able to find an overlapping pattern of gene pathways of importance to pediatric ARDS using stability selection modeling and determining the discriminatory ability of the model to predict moderate/severe acute hypoxemia using the intersection of the top 1500 ranked genes in the pediatric ARDS-specific and pediatric sepsis acute hypoxemic respiratory failure cohorts.

-Precision recall paragraph.
-Class imbalances 🡪 poor model performance.
-Cannot rely on skewed AUROC metrics.
-Move to other metrics 🡪 AUPRC, F1 (harmonic mean of performance benchmarks).
-What are the benefits to this strategy vs. AUROC strategy.
+Machine learning-based analysis of data with class imbalances can be plagued by a number of issues, stemming from the inherent mathematical assumption of equal case to control distributions among many learning algorithms.
+As a result, these models when applied in a single train-test instance may produce random effects that are poorly generalized in external datasets.
+The traditional AUROC metrics poorly characterizes class-based performances, thus necessitating alternative metrics to evaluate the robustness of models.
+One of the methods to investigate the effects of class imbalance is by the use of metrics such as AUPRC, F1 (harmonic mean of the precision and recall), and bootstrap with replacement.
+In this work, we utilize AUPRC and stability selection utilizing bootstrap with replacement to identify a coherent set of ‘stable’ genes that indicate robust predictive performance consistently across 100 bootstrap iterations.
+We illustrate the AUPRC plot to show strong performance even in the minority class, thus emphasizing the robustness of the learned model.

 Metabolic pathways were the top KEGG pathway in each analysis.
 Several recent studies have investigated metabolic changes in ARDS.(21) How metabolic derangements, such as mitochondrial dysfunction, decreased oxidative phosphorylation, and oxidative stress, lead to bioenergetic failure in ARDS and metabolic reprogramming of the immune system are active areas of investigation.
 Metabolomics studies of the plasma and airway fluid of patients with ARDS have revealed changes in tricarboxylic acid (TCA) cycle intermediates of glucose, alanine and glutamine due to energetic stress on lung epithelial cells.(21-27) Microarray analysis of whole-blood gene expression in adults with sepsis-triggered ARDS revealed that the “reactive” or hyperinflammatory subgroup is enriched for genes associated with oxidative phosphorylation, and that the “reactive” subgroup is also associated with high plasma lactate levels indicative of mitochondrial dysfunction.(28) Differential expression of the nuclear-encoded mitochondrial transcriptome in children with septic shock who had more organ failures and higher mortality (endotype A) compared to children with sepsis with a less complicated (endotype B or C) from the GSE66099 have been reported.(29) Serum lactate levels were the highest in pediatric sepsis endotype with the highest organ dysfunction and largest decrease in electron transport chain genes that may correspond to the “reactive” subgroup with decreased mitochondrial gene expression reported in adults with sepsis-triggered ARDS.(29, 30)